Lynching of John Evans: Aftermath

 In the early morning hours, after the crowd had dispersed, a policeman retrieved what was left of Evans' body.
 Much of the city was still in frenzy and white vigilantes continued to look for Evans' accomplices or sympathizers.
 There was even talk of burning down the entire black community.
 Some local blacks vowed to stand and fight, but many others fled in terror.
 Over the course of a few days, 179 black women and children were reported to have left on the afternoon boat to Tampa.

 After learning that local vigilantes were planning to repeat the incident by storming Ebenezer Tobin's jail cell in Clearwater, Governor Park Trammell considered sending in the state militia to restore order.
 But calm slowly returned to the city, and military intervention ultimately proved unnecessary.
 A local coroner's jury, made up of 15 well-respected white men, determined that John Evans had died at the hands of "unknown" persons.
 By the end of November, most of St. Petersburg's black refugees had drifted back to the city.

 Many highly respected citizens participated in the lynching — even some public officials.
 Police chief A. J. Easters and his officers made little effort to protect Evans from the mob and even promoted the community's vigilante spirit.
 On the afternoon before the lynching, the coroner's jury, who ultimately ruled Evans' lynching to have been by "unknown" suspects, held a secret meeting.
 This suggests the jury may have arrived at their decision under ulterior motives.
 Among St. Petersburg's image-conscious leaders, it was widely believed that swift retribution for the assault on the Shermans was the best way to restore the city's tarnished reputation.

 About a year later, the case resurfaced.
 Ebenezer Tobin, who had been detained in prison, was put on trial for murder.
-His conviction and subsequent execution marked Pinellas County's first legal hanging in late October 1915.
+His conviction and subsequent execution marked Pinellas County's first (and only) legal hanging in late October 1915.